hallow-inc/interview-backend/README.md

 - Each streak key is an integer representing a part of a streak UI: none, start, middle, end.
      Examples:
-     - If a streak is only a single session, it should be "middle"
+     - If a streak is only one long, it should be "middle"
      - If a streak is four long it should be start, middle, middle, end
      - If it is two long, it would just be start, end
 - is_today should only be true if the date is actually today
 - has_session should only be true if that given day has a session
+- Sessions only count if they are complete

 ### Relevant Schema
 ```